-Many accounts allow the adult to stay in control of the money until the child turns 16 (or 18, if it’s a child trust fund or junior ISA).
-Once they reach this age, the money is technically theirs to do with whatever they want.
+Many accounts allow the adult to stay in control of the money until the child turns 16 (or 18, if it’s a Child Trust Fund or Junior ISA).
+Once they reach this age, the money is theirs to do with whatever they want.

 There’s usually no tax to pay on children’s accounts.
-Although special rules apply for money given by parents.
+That’s because the interest earned is usually below the child’s tax allowances.
+However, special rules apply for money given by parents.

-As with all things tax-related, bear in mind – the value of the benefits to you will depend on your circumstances, and tax rules could change in the future.
-To find out more about tax on children’s savings, visit GOV.UK
+As with all things tax-related – the value of the benefits to you will depend on your circumstances, and tax rules could change in the future.
+To find out more about tax on children’s savings, visit GOV.UK.

 When considering your long-term savings options, there’s a hidden risk you need to be aware of – inflation.
 Inflation is when money loses value as things become more expensive over time.

 As the months and years roll by, inflation will reduce the total value of your children’s cash savings because you’ll be able to buy less with the money.